 Matt Slaby is a co-founder of Luceo, a creative visual agency specializing in photography, cinema, and production for clients ranging in scope from NYC Health to National Geographic.
 He believes that the best advocacy for positive social change is rooted in real, honest stories.
 Slaby began his visual career working as an editorial photographer for the nation’s leading magazines.
 Slaby worked in emergency services as a Hotshot firefighter with the U.S. Forest Service and as an EMT with a metropolitan ambulance service.
 Slaby is also an attorney with a J.D. from the University of Denver Sturm College of Law.

-Kate Harris is a recent transplant to Denver from Seattle, WA.
-Kate has spent her career working in public health programs and policy, most recently on the implementation of the Affordable Care Act (Obamacare) in Washington State and Colorado.
-Currently, Kate is the Policy and Research Director at Connect for Health Colorado, the state’s health insurance marketplace.
-In this role she leads the organization’s public policy development and legislative engagement, working to increase health insurance access, affordability, and choice for Coloradans.
-Kate holds a Masters in Public Administration from the University of Washington’s Evans School of Public Policy and Governance with a graduate certificate in HIV and Sexually Transmitted Infections from the University of Washington’s School of Public Health.
+Prior to this Kate was the Policy and External Affairs Director at Connect for Health Colorado, the state’s health insurance marketplace.
+In this role she led the organization’s public policy development and legislative engagement, and worked to increase health insurance access, affordability, and choice for Coloradans.
+Kate holds a Masters in Public Administration from the University of Washington’s Evans School of Public Policy and Governance with a graduate certificate from the University of Washington’s School of Public Health.